csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 We will be using this platform to communicate with students as a group and in sections (no one will use email to communicate).
 Students will submit their work on Ed and you will be able to download it and read their code.
 You can use the **Workspace** function in Ed during section so that you can simultaneously edit something.
 Recorded lectures will be posted in the "Lectures" thread of this group.

-You will be enrolled in three Ed groups:
+You will be enrolled in two Ed groups:

-- [CS Bridge](https://us.edstem.org/courses/968/discussion/): The main discussion group.
+- [CS Bridge Turkey](https://edstem.org/us/courses/6374/discussion/): The main discussion group.

   This is where students will post questions they have (conceptual, technical, etc.) and where we’ll post announcements about the course that everyone needs to see.
 We will assign some Section Leaders to be responsible for answering Ed posts during the day.

-- [Section Leaders](https://us.edstem.org/courses/972/discussion/): The group for Section Leaders (not for students).

-  This is where you can communicate directly with Section Leaders.
-We'll be posting solutions in the Resources folder in this group.
-You'll find categories for threads related to the course but can also post social/fun things in this group.
-This group is for YOU!
-It is unfortunate that you all can't meet in person but this is the next best thing.
-The goal is for you to finish this program with many new friends from your university AND from other countries!

 - **Section #**: This is your section's Ed group.